mramshaw/istio-ingress-tutorial/docs/06-istio-route-rules.md

 istio-test-v1
 ```

-## Testing Istio Route rules
+## Testing Istio Route Rules

-The Isito Ingress Controller can be dynamically configured by the Istio Pilot to provide more advanced routing between external clients and services running in a Kubernetes cluster.
+The Istio Ingress Controller can be dynamically configured by the Istio Pilot to provide more advanced routing between external clients and services running in a Kubernetes cluster.
 To demonstrate these features we need to deploy `v2` of the `istio-test` HTTP service:

 ```
 kubectl apply -f deployments/istio-test-v2.yaml